Written by Flexy.Global

 What should an Interface Design have?

-Without going into too much detail about the core pillars of interface design, here are some UI/UX features and qualities a user-centric interface design should have:
+Without going into too much detail about the core pillars of visual interface design, here are some user interface design principles and qualities to have:

 1. Clarity